- Purchase the complete Expat Arrivals USA Guide (PDF)

 Duplexes (two or more living quarters housed in the same building)

 Condominiums (a community of similar-styled homes with shared amenities)

 Mansions (large, extravagant, expensive houses)

-Note that house-sharing – renting an individual room in a larger house, shared by others – is a good option for single expats to consider, as it is budget-friendly and a great way to make new friends.
+Another option is house-sharing – renting an individual room in a larger house shared with others.
+This is a good option for single expats to consider, as it's budget-friendly and a great way to make new friends.

 Finding accommodation in the USA

 Finding a place to rent in the USA is a relatively easy process.
-Expats should begin by doing some research into the city that they are relocating to, in order to get some perspectives on neighbourhoods that best align with their individual priorities.
-From there, there are a number of possible avenues from which to start searching for rentals.
+Expats should begin by doing some research into the city that they are relocating to in order to get some perspectives on neighbourhoods that best align with their priorities.
+From there, there are several possible avenues from which to start searching for rentals.

 There are a plethora of internet sites that carry both short- and long-term rental listings.
-Remember that it's free to browse these sites without needing to register or share personal information.
+It's free to browse these sites.
+There is also no need to register or share personal information.
 Any web portals that demand information or payment in order to search listings should be approached with caution or avoided entirely.

 Real estate agents can also assist new arrivals in finding a rental property.
 However, in the USA, realtors typically specialise in helping people buy homes rather than rent them.

 Making an application